Benefits and Counselling

 The programme may also include other activities that will help prepare you for work, such as motivation training, Norwegian language courses, housing follow-up, and financial advice and planning.
 You can also have time allocated in the programme for necessary health assistance.

-You will be responsible for following the programme in cooperation with counsellors at the NAV office.
+You will be responsible for following the programme in cooperation with counsellors at the Nav office.

 The qualification programme takes 37.5 hours a week.